cms-dev/cms/docs/Troubleshooting.rst

   *Possible cause.* RWS is designed to handle groups of contests, so it retains data about past contests.
 If you want to delete previous data, run RWS with the ```-d``` option.
 See :doc:`RankingWebServer` for more details

+- *Symptom.* Ranking Web Server prints an "Inconsistent data" exception.

+  *Possible cause.* RWS has its own local storage of the score data; this exception usually means that it got corrupted in some way (e.g., some of the data was deleted).
+If all the scores are still present in the core CMS, the easiest way to fix this is to stop RWS and ProxyService, run ``cmsRankingWebServer -d`` to delete the local storage, then start again RWS and PS.

 Sandbox
 =======